Estimated Repair Costs for 4 Typical Furnace Problems

-Your furnace is a key part of your home.
+Your furnace is an integral part of your home.
 Without one, you wouldn’t be able to keep warm during cold weather.
 Yet furnaces can have some issues that are more typical than others.

 • Furnace won’t turn on